-There was a question about the work that is being done at USask on the Indigenous Strategy.
+There was a question about the work that is being done at USask on the Indigenous Strategy and a request for a report on the University's history with respect to Indigenous Peoples.
 The President responded that with the departure of Dr. Jacqueline Ottmann, the previous Vice Provost, Indigenous Engagement, that work was being organized by the Interim Vice Provost, Dr. Angela Jaime.
 An update will be provided to Council at a future meeting.